 MEET YOUR AAJASD BOARD

-Liberty Zabala is an Emmy-nominated reporter for NBC 7 San Diego.
+Liberty Zabala is a 2x Emmy-nominated reporter and weather anchor for NBC 7 San Diego.

 She previously worked as one of four reporter trainees selected from across the country for the NBC Reporter Development Program.

 Under the program, she went through intensive multimedia training workshops alongside NBCUniversal’s top media executives, talent and coaches at NBC 5 Dallas, NBC 10 Philadelphia, and NBC 4 New York under the direction of The Poynter Institute’s Al Tompkins.

 She would also write, shoot, edit and report enterprise stories for three live newscasts a day on NBC7.

 Prior to that, she worked as a multimedia journalist for KCOY/KKFX, the CBS/FOX affiliate covering California’s Central Coast.

 She has conducted several high profile interviews including presidential candidates Rand Paul, Ron Paul & Newt Gingrich, world champion boxer Manny Pacquiao, comic creator Stan Lee and media mogul Oprah.

 She was born and raised in the Los Angeles neighborhood of Eagle Rock.
 She is the daughter of former LA Herald Examiner reporter and foreign diplomat, Laurencio V. Zabala Jr.

 She is a graduate of California State University, Northridge with a degree in journalism and a collateral in political science with an emphasis in international relations.